bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > [Fear response: respiratory rate increase.
 Posture recoiled.]
 >
-> "Why are you telling me this?
-This is classified information."
+> 'Why are you telling me this?
+This is classified information.'
 >
 > [CARMINE:]
 >
 > [Smile detected: 3% genuine / 97% menace.
 Microfluctuation in iris indicates controlled defiance.]
 >
-> "It's time they knew.
+> 'It's time they knew.
 And besides, you can believe- -whatever you want.
 People do.
-That's why none of this matters in the end."
+That's why none of this matters in the end.'
 >
 > [JOURNALIST:]
 >
 > [Regains composure.
 Voice steadying.]
 >
-> "And what about Project ADAM?
+> 'And what about Project ADAM?
 Any word on that?
 >
-> [JOURNALIST:] There are rumours that you received a response... and you're keeping it quiet."
+> [JOURNALIST:] There are rumours that you received a response... and you're keeping it quiet.'
 >
 > [CARMINE:]
 >
 > [Leans back again.
 Fingers laced behind head.
 Body language: fully unguarded.
 Biometric truth value: FALSE DETECTED.]
 >
-> "If only.
-If we had received a response, trust me, you'd be the first to know."
+> 'If only.
+If we had received a response, trust me, you'd be the first to know.'
 >
 > [Lie confidence score: 92.1% Voice flattening: fabricated sincerity layer present.]
 >